| text {base} | R Documentation |

 further graphical parameters (from |

-must be of type character
+labels must be of type character or

-.
+expression.
 In the latter case, quite a bit of

 mathematical notation is available such as sub- and superscripts,